AdobeDocs/workfront.en/help/quicksilver/maestro/access/share-views.md

 {{step1-to-maestro}}

-1. Open the workspace you want to share, then click a Record Type card.
+1. Open the workspace whose view you want to share, then click a Record Type card.

    This opens the record type page.

 1. From the view drop-down menu, hover over the view you want to share and click the **More** menu ![](assets/more-menu.png) to the right of the view name, then click **Share**.

-1. Find the user or group that you want to remove, then click **Remove**.
+1. Find the user or group that you want to remove, then click **Remove** in the permissions drop-down menu to the right of the user's or group's name.

 1. Click **Save**.